Melaleuca hemisticta: Taxonomy and naming

 Melaleuca hemisticta was first formally described in 2006 by Lyndley Craven in Novon.
 The specific epithet (hemisticta) is from Greek meaning "half" and "spotted", referring to the oil glands in the leaves being only in the lower half of the leaf.

-Callistemon hemistictus is regarded as a synonym of Melaleuca hemisticta by the Royal Botanic Gardens, Kew.
+Callistemon hemistictus is regarded as a synonym of Melaleuca hemisticta by the Plants of the World Online.

 Distribution and habitat

 Melaleuca hemisticta occurs in coastal Queensland in and between the Bowen and Bundaberg regions, on nearby islands and on Mount Stewart near Townsville, where it grows in a range of habitats but often on the sides of cliffs.